rawsuppliers/plusma-racks/readme.md

 Randomize Drumsounds by clicking the Radomize button of the Instrument Rack.

-In Instrument Rack Snapshots i saved some Presets.
+In Instrument Rack Snapshots some Presets can be found.